- Education and Science»

 These instincts, buried deep in our DNA, eventually were expressed in depictions of dragons.
 The specific depiction of the dragon varies from culture to culture, but the three elements of snake, raptor, and big cat are almost always present.
 Dragons are a combination of these three animals—the reptilian body of the snake, the wings and sharp talons of the birds of prey, and the jaws (and sometimes the haunches and paws) of the big cats.

 (Some depictions of dragons seem to have a lot of crocodile in them, so crocodiles may be part of this syndrome also.)

 A Vervet Monkey in Kenya

 David E. Jones observed vervet monkeys in the wild.
-He noticed that there were three distinct calls that the monkeys made upon seeing the approach of a snake, a bird of prey, and a big cat.
+He noticed that there were three distinct calls that the monkeys made upon seeing the approach of a snake, a bird of prey, or a big cat.
 They made a different call for each predator, and each call elicited a different response from the vervets.
-If it was a snake they would move up or down a tree away from the snake; if it was a bird of prey, they would move down the tree to avoid the bird’s talons; if it was a big cat they would move up the tree away from the cat.
+If it was a snake, they would move up or down a tree away from the snake; if it was a bird of prey, they would move down the tree to avoid the bird’s talons; if it was a big cat, they would move up the tree away from the cat.
 These actions were only taken in response to the specific call, and each action was specific to the predator.